opiproject/opi-prov-life/COORDINATION.md

 - <https://www.dmtf.org/sites/default/files/standards/documents/DSP0283_0.1.5WIP10.pdf> (WIP) DMTF MCTP over USB Binding Specification

-USB2 implies future products, and is necessary as a high speed OOB interface for supporting large files associated with FW/SW upgrade and audit logs.
+USB2 implies future products that will plug into PCIe CEM 6 which supports USB2 signals.
+This is necessary as a high speed OOB interface for supporting large files associated with FW/SW upgrade and audit logs.

 - USB2 accesses from the BMC may terminate at an ASIC, FPGA, or AMC on the xPU.
 - The xPU shall provide OOB abstracted protocol access (eg. PLDM) to the registers described in the IB section with PCI architected Extended Capability Structure